omahs/rollups-node/README.md

 ### Rust

-All projects comprising the Cartesi Node require Rust to be executed.
+All projects comprising the Node require Rust to be executed.
 To install it, follow the [instructions](https://www.rust-lang.org/tools/install) from the Rust website.

 ### Dependencies